Hydrodynamic theory of wetting by active particles: NUMERICAL IMPLEMENTATION

 where $M^x, M^\theta$ are the scalar mobilities and $U^x, U^\theta$ are the velocity fields.
 The mobilities are given by $M^x = f d_s(\rho)$, $M^\theta = f$, and the velocity fields by:

 and

-We then follow the same first-order update scheme as Section 4 of \cite{Mason2023} and Appendix E of \cite{mason2024dynamicalpatternsnonreciprocaleffective}, but modified with these slightly different angular and spatial dynamics.
-We discretise the system into an $N_x \times N_\theta$ grid, and use an upwind condition to calculate the fluxes, updating the discretised field $f_{ijk}$ accordingly.
-Finally, we use a CFL condition for an adaptive timestep\footnote{Although the CFL condition is necessary to prevent instabilities/inaccuracy arising from advective behaviour, it does not address issues related to the density leaving its valid range of $\rho \in [0,1]$.
-For this reason, $a, b > 1$ and finite $\tau_\text{max}$ are necessary to ensure stability.} (as in \cite{mason2024dynamicalpatternsnonreciprocaleffective, Mason2023}):
+where $p_x \equiv \int_0^{2\pi} f(x,\theta) \cos(\theta) \dd{\theta}$ is the x-component of the polarisation.
+We then follow the same first-order update scheme as Section 4 of \cite{Mason2023a} and Appendix E of \cite{Mason2025}, but modified with the slightly different angular and spatial dynamics \eqref{eq:U^x}-\eqref{eq:U^theta}.
+We discretise the system into an $N_x \times N_\theta$ grid, and use an upwind condition to calculate the fluxes, updating the discretised field $f$ accordingly.
+A Courant–Friedrichs–Lewy (CFL) condition is used for an adaptive timestep\footnote{Although the CFL condition is necessary to prevent instabilities/inaccuracy arising from advective behaviour, it does not address issues related to the density leaving its valid range of $\rho \in [0,1]$.
+For this reason, $a, b > 1$ and finite $\tau_\text{max}$ are necessary to ensure stability.} (as in \cite{Mason2025, Mason2023a}):

 We find that parameters $a=b=6, \tau_\text{max} = 10^{-4}$ are sufficient to ensure numerical stability and accuracy, while remaining practical to compute.
 We typically ran simulations with $N_x = 200$ and $N_\theta = 30$, although we verified that results are accurate when compared with finer grids.
 We always use an even $N_\theta$ to ensure the simulation is parity-symmetric.